Investiture of Charles, Prince of Wales

-The investiture of Charles, Prince of Wales, took place in Caernarfon Castle, north Wales, on 1 July 1969.
+The public investiture of Charles, Prince of Wales (later King Charles III) took place at Caernarfon Castle on 1 July 1969.
 The ceremony formally presented the title of Prince of Wales to the 20-year-old Charles, eldest son of Queen Elizabeth II.
 He was the 21st heir to the English or British throne to hold the title.
 The investiture was a revival of a ceremony which had first been used for the previous prince of Wales, Edward (Charles's great-uncle), in 1911.
-The 1969 event was watched by 500 million people worldwide on television, but it received opposition in particular from Welsh nationalist organisations.
+The 1969 event was watched by 500 million people worldwide on television, but it received some opposition in particular from Welsh nationalist organisations.

 Background

-The title Prince of Wales is one that has traditionally been bestowed to the male heir apparent of the English or British monarch, since Edward I of England gave his son Edward of Caernarfon the title in 1284.
+The title Prince of Wales is one that has traditionally been bestowed to the male heir apparent of the English or British monarch, since Edward I gave his son Edward of Caernarfon the title in 1284.
 The bestowal is not automatic, however, nor hereditary.
 Edward had been born in Caernarfon Castle in 1284, possibly a deliberate statement by Edward I to the recently conquered Welsh.
 The Prince of Wales title came with the royal lands in Wales, as well as the title Earl of Chester.
 The Prince of Wales spent five weeks in Caernarfon in 1301 but would never return again.

 After rising against the English, native Welshman Owain Glyndwr proclaimed himself Prince of Wales in 1400 but, since his defeat in 1409, the title has reverted to a ceremonial one, given to heirs of the English throne.

 Queen Elizabeth II made her eldest son, Charles, Prince of Wales and Earl of Chester by letters patent on 26 July 1958 when he was only nine years old.
 He was the 21st to be given the title.
 Elizabeth's uncle Edward, the future King Edward VIII, had been the previous Prince of Wales and had been invested in the title at Caernarfon Castle in 1911 before becoming King in 1936.
 The 1911 ceremony was a new invention, though using medieval symbolism, which would be repeated by Charles's investiture in 1969.

 The investiture was preceded by a year-long promotional campaign called "Croeso '69" (Welcome '69) designed to raise the profile of Wales and promote tourism.
 The UK's Labour government had ambitions to modernise Britain, including Wales where old industries were being replaced by new businesses and technology.

 The 1911 gold coronet, having gone missing, needed to be replaced in 1969, though by one with a modern design.
 After the death of the Duke of Windsor – the former Edward VIII – in 1972, the old coronet was found in his possessions.

 Ten days prior to the investiture, a documentary co-produced by the BBC and ITV called Royal Family was broadcast, showing the royals going about their everyday lives.
 It raised the royal family to the forefront of the public eye.